JoeyyScott/Gamer-Supplies/TESTING.md

 + As a **Registered User**, I want to be able to easily purchase my crate.
     + Whenever the crate is updated the user is given a message containing a link to ```crate.html```.
-    + On ```crate.html``` there is a "Secure Checkout" button which which clicked redirects the user to the checkout page.
+    + On ```crate.html``` there is a "Secure Checkout" button which when clicked redirects the user to the checkout page.
     + On ```checkout.html``` the user can see a preview of their crate with a form to fill out their delivery and payment information.

         | _Checkout Button_ |